Uncle Sam (comics): DC Comics

-In Infinite Crisis #1, the Freedom Fighters are attacked by the Secret Society of Super Villains.
+In Infinite Crisis, the Freedom Fighters are attacked by the Secret Society of Super Villains.
 Three of the Freedom Fighters, Human Bomb, Phantom Lady, and Black Condor are killed in the battle.
 Uncle Sam himself seemingly dies at the hands of Sinestro.
-The other team members are brutally injured but survive.
-Uncle Sam is seen face down in rainwater.

-When the dead heroes are found strung up on the Washington Monument in #2, Uncle Sam is missing.

 The character's latest incarnation appeared in the first issue of Uncle Sam and the Freedom Fighters, and spends the first few issues of this new series attempting to form a new version of the Freedom Fighters.
 This new Uncle Sam emerges from the Mississippi River at the same time as Father Time is elsewhere planning the future of S.H.A.D.E. with new incarnations of the Freedom Fighters members.
-Uncle Sam, disturbed by the deadly force used by the new versions of Phantom Lady, The Human Bomb, Doll Man, and others, successfully recruits these metahumans into his new Freedom Fighters team, which results in Father Time ordering his remaining S.H.A.D.E. personnel to pursue and kill Uncle Sam and his team.
-Although Uncle Sam is shown to be against killing, particularly rebuking Doll Man for murdering a crime lord in front of the man's young grandson (in issue #1), Uncle Sam is not against using deadly force when necessary.
+Uncle Sam, disturbed by the deadly force used by the new versions of Phantom Lady, Human Bomb, Doll Man, and others, successfully recruits these metahumans into his new Freedom Fighters team, which results in Father Time ordering his remaining S.H.A.D.E. personnel to pursue and kill Uncle Sam and his team.

-He is also seen in Final Crisis #4 and classified as Corrupted when Alan Scott is looking for remaining superhumans to fight Darkseid's forces.

-Uncle Sam shows up in the Blackest Night crossover, helping many other superheroes fight the returning dead.
-This includes the slaughtered incarnation of the Freedom Fighters.

 In The New 52 rebooted DC's continuity, a human African-American version appears in the comic series Human Bomb.
 One of the S.H.A.D.E leaders he calls delivers an order to capture Michael Taylor.